cpt-periwinkle/skalekar-portfolio-templates/critique-by-design.md

 Labeling the grams on the bars and removing the axis also helped as we can see the exact changes in protein.
 On the tooltip I decided to add some more extra information so one can make more educated guesses, while annotating the protein sources which have the cheapest and most expensive smallest package.
 I also removed all extra information so nothing appears twice or is redundant.

 I changed the colors as that was a major feedback, trying to maintain the original idea of intuitive reading with being ADA compliant.
 I believe I came to a good color scheme which isn't too distracting and would be ADA compliant.
 I also added the feedback relating to the cost of package of the food source, as it would give the idea about what is in the budget to the person overall.
+I also added in vegan as I realized that I could make it a calculated field.
+The colors are just a bit off their darkest versions, finding a sort of middle ground between ADA compliance and intuitiveness.

 Finally, I kept a title such that when a person reads it they realize how to read the bars themselves, telling the story about which has the most protein for $5 (which I changed to show a smaller range of values).